Four Amazing Positivities with Dimers/i-Matchings: Section I

 \subsection{I\,.\,Conjectured}

-\begin{enumerate}[resume] \item {\itshape For an infinite regular bipartite lattice all $a_k$ are positive. } \item In Note 2 a "certainly true" conjectured form of the $a_k(d)$ above in I.2 is given that extends the result of I.2 to all dimensions. \end{enumerate}
+\begin{enumerate}[resume] \item {\itshape For an infinite r-regular vertex-transitive bipartite lattice all $a_k$ are positive.
+Results in [9], [10], and [11] strongly argue for the restriction to vertex-transitive lattices we here have added, a modification of our original conjecture.} \end{enumerate}